-I've only been to one part of the West Fjords, and stayed in the town of Stykkishólmur.
+I've only been to one part of the West Fjords (twice), and stayed in the town of Stykkishólmur (twice).
 I drove from the airport, included a lot of exploring out of the way, and it was about a 4-5 hour drive.
 There are many beautiful areas in this fjord, and I've only heard wonderful things about the one north of it as well.
 Hótel Fransiskus Stykkishólmi is a great, affordable option in this area.
 It's an old hospital, but central in town, clean and cheap.
 Skurinn is great for a bite.
 Búðakirkja is the church shown below.

 Akureyri is the 2nd largest 'city' in Iceland.
 It still feels pretty tiny.
 If you’re driving from the west, I highly recommend a stop at Hvinserkur.
 Once in Akureyri, Akureyri Fish & Chips is a delish must stop.
 Akureyrarkirkja is the church overlooking the city, which was designed by the same man who designed the very famous Hallgrimskirkja in Reykjavik.
 It's a fun little area to explore, with the Christmas Garden about a 10 minute drive away.
 On my last visit in the summer, we did a midnight sun whale watching trip.
 We had minimal expectations, but were blown away by how many whales we saw.
 Whale Watching Akureyri is a great company, and worth every penny.
 If you don’t see any whales, you can come back for another tour for free.
 And the drive FROM Akureyri to the east on Ring Road, is quite stunning.

 More beautiful things to see.
-Goðafoss, closer to Akureyri, to the east, is an amazing waterfall with some pretty cool history.
-On this particular trip, I stopped in Seydisfjordur to break up a long driving day, and FELL IN LOVE.
-Though it was a quick visit, it's one of my favorite towns in Iceland.
+Goðafoss, closer to Akureyri, but heading towards the east, is an amazing waterfall with some pretty cool history.
+A few hours drive past, is one of my favorite towns in Iceland.
 Seydisfjordur is a must stop in my very biased opinion.
 An adorably welcoming and quaint town, they have great food, adorable shops, and fantastic landscapes.
 I highly highly recommend Kaffi Lára El Grillo Bar, and ordering the cod.
 Is it incredible.
 The drive here is only about 20 minutes off of Ring Road, and up the mountain ranges, and back down into Seydisfjordur is worth it on it's own.
-Visit Kaffi Lara or Norð Sushi for lunch, and stop in the GULLABÚIÐ boutique.
+Leave time for a quick stop in the GULLABÚIÐ boutique.

 the south - Höfn + surrounding areas

 One of my favorite life experiences happened in this part of the world.
 If you're here in the winter, PLEASE BOOK A GLACIER HIKE.
 It wasn't cheap, but was absolutely worth every penny.
-We went with Iceguide.IS, and I also booked my summer iceberg kayak tour with them.
+We went with Iceguide.IS, and I also booked 2 summer iceberg kayaking tours with them.
 They were absolutely fantastic on all occasions and I couldn’t’ recommend them enough.

 Stokksnes (the awesome mountains behind me in the first photo) are about a 10 minute drive from town.
 The drive itself is on the old ring road, and you pull up to a fake viking cafe.
 There is an entry fee (for both Sokksnes and the unused viking set for a film that you can walk through) but it's worth it.